 Certificates Covering Concrete Inspection

-These undergraduate certificate programs may be offered in concrete inspection or in building inspection with relevant concrete inspection courses, and can typically be completed in 1-2 semesters.
+These undergraduate certificate programs may be offered in concrete inspection or in building inspection with relevant concrete inspection courses.
 While prior, relevant work experience or training may not be necessary, these programs might be most useful to individuals already working in the field who are seeking specialization in concrete inspection.
 This could include professionals working in fields like construction management, building inspection or architecture.
-A high school diploma or the equivalent may be necessary for admission.

 Courses in these programs can focus both on working with concrete and broader building inspection principles.
 Students can study subjects like:

 - Concrete technology and inspection

 - Plan review

 Technical and community colleges offer diploma programs in concrete masonry and concrete technology.
 These programs can include hands-on lab work and training in the uses of concrete in brick, block and flatwork applications.
 Because concrete workers often work outdoors and carry heavy loads, applicants to these programs are typically required to be in good physical condition.